 I know that You can do all things, and that no purpose of Yours can be thwarted.”
 Job 42:2

-Siri gave me the bad news.
+One day, Siri gave me the bad news.
 I am a pastor.
 I’m not sure what you do on Saturday nights, but I know what is on my schedule.
 Forever, well almost forever, my Saturday nights have been reserved for doing the final studying for the message I am to deliver the next morning.
-My wife and I don’t generally accept any kind of engagements on that special night because, well, it is a big priority.
+My wife and I don’t generally accept engagements on that special night because, well, Sunday’s message is a big priority.
 Now, there is one kinda, sorta, exception.
 Notre Dame football.

 I am not sure how it all started, but a long time ago I became a Notre Dame football fan.
 It really is the only thing in the sports world that I consistently follow.
-I’m not a huge sports fan, however, college football and Notre Dame football in particular, ranks pretty high with me.
-If I know there is a Notre Dame game schedule for Saturday night I will try and study earlier in the day to free up some time to watch the game that night.
-This past Saturday, despite all my good intentions, that just didn’t happen.
+I’m not a huge sports fan, however, college football and Notre Dame football, rank pretty high with me.
+If I know there is a Notre Dame game scheduled for Saturday night I will try and study earlier in the day to free up some time to watch the game that night.
+Well, a year ago, on a Saturday night in November, despite all my good intentions, that just didn’t happen.
 That meant that the Irish would have to play largely without me.
 Now what made that particularly difficult was the Irish, ranked number four in the nation, was playing Clemson who was ranked number one.
 It was going to be a good game.

 In her chirpy, Siri voice, totally indifferent to the pain she was about to cause, she said, “Notre Dame is losing to Clemson by a score of 26 to 33 with two minutes remaining.”
 What?
 I was studying about joy and mine plummeted like a roller coaster on a greased track.
 I muttered under my breath (never mind what I muttered) and studied a bit more before calling it quits.
 I went to bed.
 Notre Dame hadn’t lost a home game in forever and tonight that streak was going to end.
 Bummer.